Sigismond Thalberg: 1840–1848

 Thalberg performed in Brussels in fall 1840.
 He then travelled to Frankfurt-am-Main, where he stayed until January 1841.
 It had been announced that Thalberg would give concerts in Paris again in spring 1841, but he changed his plans.
 In Frankfurt, he only took part in a charity concert on 15 January 1841, playing his fantasies on La Donna del Lago and Les Huguenots.
 He was busily composing new works; his Grande fantaisie sur la Sérénade et le Menuet de 'Don Juan', Op.
-42 and his Fantasia on Rossini's 'Semiramide', Op.
+42 and his Fantasia on Rossini's 'Semiramide, Op.
 51 date from this time.

 In the second half of January 1841, Thalberg travelled from Frankfurt to Weimar, where he performed three times at the Grand Duke's court and also in the Theatre.
-He then went to Leipzig, where he visited Mendelssohn and Robert Schumann.
-On 8 February 1841, he gave a solo concert in Leipzig, enthusiastically reviewed by Robert Schumann, playing his Op.
-42; his Andante final de 'Lucia di Lammermoor', Op.
+He then went to Leipzig, where he visited Mendelssohn and Schumann.
+On 8 February 1841, he gave a solo concert in Leipzig, enthusiastically reviewed by Schumann, playing his Op.
+42 (Don Juan); his Andante final de 'Lucia di Lammermoor', Op.
 44; his Theme and Etude, Op.
-45; and his Grand Caprice on Bellini's 'La Sonnambula', Op.
+45; and his Grand Caprice on Bellini's 'La Sonnambula, Op.
 46.